IBM/z-ai-agents/agent-helm-charts/upgrade-agent/README.md

 WATSONX_MODEL_ID | LLM Model Used by the Agent.
 For example, "meta-llama/llama-3-70b-instruct".
 WRAPPER_URL | Endpoint for OpenSearch.
 HOST_NAME | Cluster endpoint where the image is deployed.
 PDS_NAME | Partitioned Dataset Name for storing the REXX script.
-It should follow the naming convention <USERNAME>.REXX.
+It should follow the naming convention {USERNAME}.REXX.
 INGESTION_URL | URL of the service endpoint where documents or data are uploaded for ingestion.
 **PTF Job Configurations**
 SMPNTS | Path for SMP/E target zone datasets